ClementNerma/LRVM/docs/Architecture.md

   **Affects** `reg_swap`

 - `PUSH [reg_value | 2-bytes]` (PUSH) | opcode: `0x19`
-  Decreases the current mode's stack pointer by 4, then write the provided value to the address it now points to
+  Write the provided value to the address pointed by the current mode's stack pointer, then decreases it by 4
   Equivalent to: `ADD [s|u]sp, [s|u]sp, 4` + `LDB [s|u]sp, <value>`
   **Affects** `ssp` OR `usp`

 - `POP reg_dest` (POP) | opcode: `0x1A`
-  Read the word at the address stored at the current mode's stack pointer, then decreases it
+  Increase the current mode's stack pointer, then read the value pointed by the new address
   Equivalent to: `LDA reg_dest, [s|u]sp` + `SUB [s|u]sp, [s|u]sp, 4`
   **Affects** `reg_dest`, `ssp` or `usp`